GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Storing data {: #data }

-Chrome provides extensions with a specialized [Storage API][api-storage] available to all extension components.
+Chrome provides extensions with a specialized [Storage API][api-storage], available to all extension components.
 It includes four separate storage areas for specific use cases and an event listener that tracks whenever data is updated.
 For example, when you save changes in the popup, the extension service worker can respond with specified logic.